lamhq/tech-notes/pages/devops/aws/3-networking/1-vpc/2-vpc.md

 When you create a subnet, you need to choose three settings.

-- The  VPC you want your subnet to live in, in this case VPC (`10.0.0.0/16`).
+- The  VPC you want your subnet to live in.
-- The Availability  Zone you want your subnet to live in, in this case `AZ1`.
+- The Availability  Zone you want your subnet to live in.
-- A CIDR  block for your subnet, which must be a subset of the VPC CIDR block, in  this case `10.0.0.0/24`.
+- A CIDR  block for your subnet, which must be a subset of the VPC CIDR block.

 ### Public and private subnet

 Subnets can be public or private.

-**Public subnets** contain resources that need to be accessible by the public.
-Subnet's traffic is routed to an internet gateway.
+**Public subnets** directly connected to an internet gateway, allowing resources within it to access the public internet.
 You need to enable "auto-assign public IPv4 address" in subnet setting.

 **Private subnets** contain resources that should be accessible only through your private network, such as a database.